ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 	}
 }
 ```

+The `CKEditorContext` component supports the following properties:

+* `config` &ndash; The CKEditor5's context configuration.
+* `isLayoutReady` &ndash;
+* `onReady` &ndash; A function called when the context is ready and all editors inside were initialized.
+It receives the `context` as a parameter.
+This callback can be called after the initialization and after restarts of editors or the context.
+* `onError` &ndash; A function called when the editor has crashed during the initialization or during the runtime.
+It receives the error object as a parameter.

 <info-box>
 	A build that exposes both Context and Classic Editor can be found in a [CKEditor 5 collaboration sample](https://github.com/ckeditor/ckeditor5-collaboration-samples/blob/master/comments-outside-of-editor).